-Boland wrote “The Emigrant Irish,“ one of the great poems of emigration and how hard it was for the Irish forced to leave.
-Former Irish President Mary Robinson used it as her “Light in the Window” initiative to always have a light shining for emigrants welcoming them home in her presidential residence, Aras an Uachtarain.
+Boland wrote “The Emigrant Irish,“ one of the great poems of emigration, about how hard it was for the Irish forced to leave.
+Former Irish President Mary Robinson used it as part of her “Light in the Window” initiative, always keeping a light shining for emigrants, welcoming them home in her presidential residence, Aras an Uachtarain.

 Here it is, with my observations coming first before every stanza.